GA-BEWD-2014/BEWD-2014/10_Forms/code_alongs/README.md

 __Here is our suggestion on how to incrementally build__

-1. Update routes file to use :resources keyword2
+1. Update routes file to use :resources keyword
 2. Build show page for Shirts, detailing just one shirt
 3. Build new page, for creating a new shirt in the system
 4. Validation: Deal with validations